 Takashi Takiguchi Originally from Japan, Takashi is a Melbourne-based dancer and producer who started his career at the age of thirty seven after encountering renowned Butoh performance artist, Yumi Umiumare.Since then, he has performed as a dancer at numerous festivals in Indonesia, India, Japan, Malaysia and Melbourne.
 He has been working as a qualified social worker for decades and re-discovered the power of arts as a medium to re-connect to inevitable and fundamental consciousness through artistic practices and activities.
 This has led him to work with Sampang Agung Centre for Performing Arts (SACPA) in East Java, Indonesia as an operational manager since 2016.
 He has been working as a crucial role as producer, bringing Japanese Butoh masters to Melbourne, including Seisaku and Yuri Nagaoka (2015) and Kan Katsura (2016).
 Recently Takashi co-produced performing arts festivals, ‘Pelem Festival’ (2016) in Indonesia, ‘Evocation of Butoh’ (2017) and ‘ButohOUT!’
 (2018) in Melbourne.
 He has been also an artistic and operational collaborator of Melaka Art & Performance (MAP) Festival since 2015.

 Sign up to the Convent’s monthly e-news, The Humbug, to keep abreast of what’s on at the Convent.

-Butoh Out 2019 is supported by Creative Victoria, WEAVE Movement Theatre, ImPermanence Productions and Auspicious Arts Projects Inc. The festival is presented in partnership with Abbotsford Convent Foundation.
+Butoh Out 2019 was supported by Creative Victoria, WEAVE Movement Theatre, ImPermanence Productions and Auspicious Arts Projects Inc. The festival is presented in partnership with Abbotsford Convent Foundation.

-Peek-A-Butoh is proudly supported by City of Yarra as part of the Abbotsford Convent’s Convent Kids program.
+Peek-A-Butoh was proudly supported by City of Yarra as part of the Abbotsford Convent’s Convent Kids program.